 Associate this memory area with the current schedulable object for the duration of the execution of the run() method of the given Runnable.
-During this period of execution, this memory area becomes the default allocation context until another default allocation context is selected (using enter, or executeInArea) or the enter method exits.
+During this period of execution, this memory area becomes the default allocation context until another default allocation context is selected (using enter, or executeInArea9) or the enter method exits.

+'''

+Signature

+public static

 javax.realtime.HeapMemory instance()

+Returns

+'''

-The singleton HeapMemory object.
+The singleton HeapMemory10 object.

-Returns a reference to the singleton instance of HeapMemory representing the Java heap.
-The singleton instance of this class shall be allocated in the ImmortalMemory area.
+Returns a reference to the singleton instance of HeapMemory11 representing the Java heap.
+The singleton instance of this class shall be allocated in the ImmortalMemory12 area.